Updated May 8, 2023

-There is quite a bit to do and know during your first trimester, so use this list of 10 first trimester pregnancy tips to make it easier and set yourself up for an enjoyable second and third trimester!
+There is quite a bit to do and know during your first trimester, so use this list of 10 first-trimester pregnancy tips to make it easier and set yourself up for an enjoyable second and third trimesters!

 First Trimester Pregnancy Tips You’ll Actually Use:

 1. How to Choose a Prenatal Care Provider.

 Your prenatal care will be close to a year in duration, from your first prenatal visit until your six-week postpartum visit.